Christian Sharps Company; Springfield Armory (Manufacturer)

 Dimensions: 7" H x 52" W x 2" D

-Sharps breech loading rifle, .52 caliber.
-This model was modified by Col. Berdan after the war.
+Sharps breech loading rifle, .50-70 caliber.
+This rifle was owned by Col. Berdan.
+It was used for Army trials of the .50-70 centerfire cartridge after the Civil War.

 Hiram Berdan was an inventor considered by some to be the best marksman in America.
 At the outset of the Civil War, Berdan believed the infantry tactics being used were outdated.
 He wrangled a meeting with president Lincoln and presented his idea of forming a special unit, "Sharpshooters,” made up of soldiers from every state.
 Their goal would be to fire on specific targets rather than simply firing in mass.
 Lincoln was impressed with the idea and authorized 100 men to join Berdan.
 They were the only volunteer unit in the war to bear the designation “United States” and to be supplied by the Federal Government.
 In order to accomplish the accuracy need, Berdan chose a unique gun.
 Shortly before the Civil War, a new type of gun that was a combination of a rifled musket with a minie ball increased the firing distance by almost three times.
 The Sharps breech loading .52 caliber rifle could fire to distance of 300 yards.
 Now the enemy could be devastated before reaching close proximity.
 The rifle used a one piece cartridge which included a minie ball tied to a cylindrical cartridge of paper which held powder.
 The block at the breech of the firing chamber slid down and when closed, it clipped off the tail of the cartridge, exposing the powder.
 When the hammer fell on the cap, a fulminated mercury charge ignited the powder, sending the minie ball through the gun barrel.
 A quick sharpshooter could fire as many as 8 rounds per minute.